MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/failoverclusters/Get-ClusterExcludedAdapter.md

 Specifies the type of exclusion to retrieve from the cluster.
 Acceptable values are:

-- `IPAddress`: Excludes a network adapter based on its IP address.
+- `IPPrefix`: Excludes a network adapter based on its IP address.
-- `NetworkName`: Excludes a network adapter based on its network name.
+- `Description`: Excludes a network adapter based on its description.
-- `SubnetMask`: Excludes a network adapter based on its subnet mask.
+- `FriendlyName`: Excludes a network adapter based on its friendly name.

 ```yaml
 Type: AdapterExclusionType